Roadgeek: SABRE

 Started in 1999, the Society for All British and Irish Road Enthusiasts (SABRE), originally known as "Study and Appreciation of the British Roads Experience", is one of the larger and most prominent communities of road enthusiasts online.
 The organization hosts a large collection of articles and histories of particular roads and terminology, online photo galleries, discussion forums, and an application to overlay and compare historical roadmaps.
 Although SABRE is primarily an online group, members organize group tours to visit sites of interest.

 Taiwan websites

 In 2006, a board called "Road" (公路板) in the PTT Bulletin Board System, which is a Taiwanese forum, was established.
-Because some Taiwanese road enthusiasts didn't know how to use a terminal or BBS reader to access it, the web forum Taiwan Highway Club (公路邦; literally, "Highway State") was started in 2008; it contains subforums allowing users to discuss road policies, and to add news about, and post pictures of, highways.
-However, since the online community service by Pixnet was discontinued in 2012, the site moved to their own website.
+Because some Taiwanese road enthusiasts didn't know how to use a terminal or BBS reader to access it, the web forum Taiwan Highway Club (公路邦; literally, "Highway State") was started in 2008.
+It contains subforums where users discuss road policies and post highway news and images.

 Relationship with governments

-In Taiwan, the Ministry of Transportation and Communications' Directorate General of Highways (公路總局) has held occasional Road Fan Conferences (公路迷座談會) since 2011 to allow roadfans and highway transportation-related organizations to make suggestions to the government.
+In Taiwan, the Ministry of Transportation and Communications' Directorate General of Highways (公路總局) has held occasional Road Fan Conferences (公路迷座談會) since 2011 where roadfans and highway transportation-related organizations made suggestions to the government.